pytest-dev/pytest/doc/en/how-to/assert.rst

             foo()
         assert excinfo.type is RuntimeError

-The :func:`pytest.raises` call will succeed, even though the function raises :class:`NotImplementedError`, because :class:`NotImplementedError` is a subclass of :class:`RuntimeError`; however the following `assert` statement will catch the problem.
+The :func:`pytest.raises` call will fail, even though the function raises :class:`NotImplementedError`, eventhough :class:`NotImplementedError` is a subclass of :class:`RuntimeError`; however the following `assert` statement will catch the problem.